jonfpersson/Code-Crust/docs/_posts/2023-02-01-Tamagotchi game development in C++.markdown

 categories: Game Development
 ---

-I've always been fascinated by Tamagotchis as a kid, and although I never had one for myself, I vividly remember when my dad finally got me a pokéwalker.
-For those who don't know, it's a Tamagotchi with a pokémon inside it.
-I would strap it along my belt and walk around the house trying to gather steps and eventually get the pokémon to evolve.
+I've always been fascinated by Tamagotchis as a kid, and although I never had one for myself, I've always dreamed of having one.

-Even though I liked pokémon a lot as a kid, I always had a soft spot for Digimon.
-It, like pokémon, is a Japanese anime about digital monsters going on adventures together.
-The excitement of seeing them on tv every day is something I'll never forget.
-That's why I decided to combine these two interesting concepts into a project!
+That's why I decided to make one from scratch but with a twist.
+Instead of some generic monster, I decided to go with one of my favorite Digimon, Agumon.

 To give myself a challenge, I decided to write the project in C++ as I had prior experience with the C language.
-Knowing the graphics would be a pain to code myself, I scoured the internet for such a library and ended up with `SFML`.
+Knowing the graphics would be a pain to code myself, I scoured the internet for a graphics library and ended up with `SFML`.

 `SFML` is a portable and easy-to-use media library for C++.
-The library provides a simple interface to the various components of your PC.
+It provides a simple interface to various components of your PC.
 In my project, I mainly used it for displaying different kinds of graphics, like sprites and windows.

 # Graphics

-Now, you can't have a game without some textures, so let's make one!
+Now, you can't have a game without some textures, so I had to make some myself!
 I started up my favorite open-source illustration program, gimp, and started to create some pixel art.

 <img src="{{ site.baseurl }}/assets/2023-02-01/koromon_atlas.png">